gatling/gatling-demostore/README.md

 ## Running the application

-To run the application through Spring Boot do  `mvn generate-sources spring-boot:run`.
+To run the application through Spring Boot do  `mvn spring-boot:run`.

 - The website will be accessible at http://localhost:8080.
 - Documentation for the REST APIs will be accessible at http://localhost:8080/swagger-ui.